DataDog/documentation/content/en/logs/faq/logs_cost_attribution.md

 Datadog has features to provide logs usage information, such as the [Log Estimated Usage dashboard][1], the [Plan and Usage][2] section in the app, and the available [logs usage metrics][3].
 However, there might be situations where you want visibility into specific cost attribution data.
 For example, understanding the cost attribution to specific teams.

 This guide uses that example to walk you through how to set up custom tags, generate custom metrics that use those tags, and create widgets for the custom metrics in a dashboard.
+The dashboard gives you an overview of your logs usage and costs broken down by teams.

+{{< img src="logs/faq/logs_cost_attribution/cost_attribution_dashboard.png" alt="A dashboard showing table widgets for usage and cost broken down by teams for ingestion, Sensitive Data Scanner, seven days indexing, and 15 days indexing. " style="width:85%" >}}

 ## Configure custom tags